Is This the End for an Iconic Outdoor Brand?

-And what will happen to the community of Sidney, Nebraska where Cabela’s has its headquarters and employs a third of the town, or roughly 2000 people?
-I doubt very much Bass Pro will want keep two headquarter bases.
+And what will happen to the community of Sidney, Nebraska where Cabela’s has its headquarters and employs a third of the town or roughly 2000 people?
+I doubt very much Bass Pro will want to keep two headquarter bases.
 We’ll have to wait and to see, I guess.

 From Humble Beginnings